BT broadband: The complete guide

 What broadband packages can I get from BT?

 BT broadband packages fall into three basic camps - BT fibre optic broadband, standard broadband, and broadband and TV.
 Each package can be customised to your liking, so if, for example, you want more inclusive calls, you can upgrade the default call plan before you sign up.

 All packages let you watch BT Sport for free online or via smartphone app.
 If you want to watch the channels on your TV though, you’ll need a broadband and TV bundle.

 If you want to get the most out of the internet, BT fibre optic broadband (formerly known as BT Infinity) is the way to go.
 It’s perfect for families and houseshares, and makes streaming movies, playing and downloading games, and surfing the web better.

 All BT fibre packages include a BT Smart Hub wireless router, free access to the millions of public BT Wi-fi hotspots across the UK, the BT SmartTalk app, which lets you make mobile calls at your landline rate and BT Parental Controls.

 Here are some options currently available:

-- BT Superfast Fibre - This gives you average download speeds of 50Mb, 30GB of usage a month and 5GB of online storage.
-This package is a good choice for individuals who want fast broadband for browsing, messaging and social media who don’t watch loads of video, use internet phone services like Skype or play games online.
+- BT Superfast Fibre Essential - This gives you average download speeds of 36Mb and unlimited usage.
+This package is a good choice for individuals who want fast broadband for browsing, messaging and social media, as well as watching videos, using services like Skype or playing games online.

-- Superfast Fibre Unlimited + Weekend Calls - This gives you average download speeds of 50Mb, totally unlimited usage with no traffic management and BT NetProtect Plus security software.
+- Superfast Fibre + Weekend Calls - This gives you average download speeds of 50Mb, totally unlimited usage with no traffic management and BT NetProtect Plus security software.
 It’s perfect for streaming videos and music, and for playing games online.
 It’s a great choice for families or if you’re living in shared accommodation, as it means everyone can get online without your connection becoming unusably slow.